nlesc-nano/Tutorials/docs/3_simulation_box.rst

 Other file extensions
 ^^^^^^^^^^^^^^^^^^^^^

-Now that we've obtained our .xyz files, we need to convert it to other extensions in order to complete our 3D structure with additional, "missing" information.
-Let's see how to obtain the other files:
+Now that we've obtained our .xyz files, we need to convert them to other extensions to ensure our 3D structures can be read and used by the softwares while building our simulation boxes.
+Let's see the other extensions and how to obtain them:

-1. *.pdb file*: The Protein Data Bank (.pdb) extension provides a description of the atomic coordinates, secondary structure assignments and atomic connectivity of a molecule.
+1. *.pdb file*: The Protein Data Bank (.pdb) extension provides a description of the atomic coordinates, secondary structure assignments and atomic connectivity of our molecules.
 An .xyz file can be easily converted to this format by means of `Open Babel <https://openbabel.org/docs/dev/Installation/install.html>`__, a commonly employed chemical format converter.
 You can follow this link for the installation instructions (or just look for any Open Babel-based format converters available online).
-Once the program is correctly installed, the .xyz files can be converted to the .pdb format by running this simple command for each organic molecule (note that this step does **NOT** apply to our qd.xyz file): ``obabel -ixyz file.xyz -opdb file.pdb``.
+Once the program is correctly installed, we can convert our .xyz files to the .pdb format by running this simple command (note that this step does only apply to our organic molecules, i.e. **NOT** to our qd.xyz file): ``obabel -ixyz file.xyz -opdb file.pdb``.
-To sum up, we will now have the following .pdb files:
+We will now have the following .pdb files:

 - oaola.pdb;
 - olam.pdb;